nathan-adeyemi/Patient_Routing_Optimization/README.md

-# A Multi-Objective Reinforcement LEarning Approach to Network Entity Routing
+# A Reinforcement Learning Approach to Optimal Entity Routing in Open Queueing Networks